University of Florida Homepage

 Firouze Rahman

-Firouze is a third year Psychology major with minors in Business Administration and Public Health.
+Firouze is a fourth-year Psychology major with minors in Business Administration and Public Health.
 Her research interests are mental health management in ethnic minorities and the methods to improve quality of work life.
 In her free time, Firouze enjoys dancing, trying new recipes, and doing henna.

 Cathleen Yulee